ll-zerr/gaming-site-login/README.md

 ### Continued development

 This was the first time I have attempted to code a page with the language selection option.
-I wanted to achieve this goal with javascript only and not rely on other sources to translate the page as the page content was minimal.
+I wanted to achieve this goal with javascript only and not rely on other sources to translate the page as the login page content was minimal.
 I enjoyed the challenge and will likely investigate this further to utilize this concept in future projects.

 ## Acknowledgements